davidzeeman0013/davidzeeman0013/README.md

-# ❤️ Senior Full Stack Developer ❤️
+# ❤️ Middle Full Stack Developer ❤️

 - 👀 Rich experience in the software industry
 - 🔭 Rich experience in web development with Python & JS & PHP frameworks